palikar/blog-hugo-files/content/projects/cpp_tips.md

 ### Knowing your template type deduction is a bless. {#knowing-your-template-type-deduction-is-a-bless-dot}

-So every c++ programmer knows how you can define generic templetize functions and then you can call them with different types of arguments.
+So every C++ programmer knows how you can define generic "templetized" functions and then you can call them with different types of arguments.
 The calling itself will cause the compiler to instantiate the function by replacing the generic type with the deduced type.
-The thing you should know in this process - how the type is being deduced when it's not given explicitly (the function is called without the <>-brackets). <br /> So, based on **T**, **ParamType** and **expr** you have to know what type would be deduced in
+The thing you should know in this process - how the type is being deduced when it's not given explicitly (i. e.the function is called without the <>-brackets). <br /> So, based on `T`, `ParamType` and `expr` you have to know what type would be deduced in

 ```c++
 template<T>